cyverse/irods-adm/README.md

 object.

+## Report generation

+The program `count-sessions` can be combined with `sessions-intervals` to generate a report on the number of concurrent sessions during each second for the time period covered by a sequence of sessions.

+The program `daily-transfer-report` generates a report summarizing the amount of data uploaded and downloaded each day.

+The program `histogram` can be used to generate a histogram of sizes from an arbitrary SQL query for byte-based sizes.

+The program `trash-report` can be used to generate a report on how much trash there is.

-## Repair
+## Resources

+The program `resc-create-times` lists all of the root resources sorted by creation time.

+The program `check-irods` generates a report on the accessibility of the IES and resources from various locations.

+## Synchronizing data object and file sizes

+The program `fsck-batch` can be used to find data objects that are out of sync with their files.

-The program `data-store-fix` can be used to detect and repair issues with the Data Store.
+The program `fix-file-size` can be used to set the sizes of a group of data objects with the sizes of their respective files.

 ## Trash

-The program `trash-report` can be used to generate a report on how much trash there is.

 The program `rm-trash` can be used to empty trash older than one month.

-## Transfer report

-The program `daily-transfer-report` generates a report summarizing the amount of data uploaded and downloaded each day.